Board of Directors Mandates

 - any submission to the shareholders of a question or matter requiring the approval of the shareholders;

-- terms on which securities may be issued and the declaration of dividends;
+- the declaration of dividends;

 - the purchase, redemption or any other form of acquisition of shares issued by the Corporation;